BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/solutions.md

-## Hands on Raspberry Hardware
+## Hands on Raspberry Hardware Solutions

 ### Controlling an LED via GPIO

-A basic working version could be:
+Flashing the LED 10 times using a for-loop construct.

 ```python
 import wiringpi